LuigiStammati/DRY-Ansible-for-Network-Automation/README.md

 * Sketch topology diagram and export as PDF
 * Generate and provision OSPF underlay configuration
 * Generate and provision EBGP underlay configuration
-* Generate and provision LAG configuration
+* Generate and provision multiple LAGs configuration
 * Backup all active configurations

 For further details, please check the usage section below

-## Quick Example - EBGP Underlay
+## Quick Example - EBGP Underlay Provisioning

 Suppose you spent few hours in the lab cabling up the following network (a typical Data Center _Clos_ topology in this example).